drbean/curriculum/pages/homepage/markdown/AgainstAgency.md

 they are pregnant.
 They may want children, but it is not the reason they are sexually active.

-Although some men apparently do have sex because they want children.
+Although the reason some men apparently do have sex is because they want children.
 [Ferdinand_de_Lesseps](Ferdinand_de_Lesseps.html) for example had 12 children in the 15 years between the ages of 65 and 80, before dying 9 years later at the age of 89.